 are overweight.
 If you have injured your hip and have osteoarthritis that runs in your family then you’re chances of suffering from hip osteoarthritis are significantly increased.

-There are other types of hip arthritis that causes significant pain and restricted movement such as autoimmune spondyloarthropathies and rhematoid arthritis.
+There are other types of hip arthritis that cause significant pain and restricted movements such as autoimmune spondyloarthropathies and rheumatoid arthritis.
 The hip pains manifest the same as with OA.